What Does It Mean to be Yoked With Unbelievers?

 This mixing of diverse spiritual practices is a popular trend these days.
 People take what they like about Christianity, stir in some Eastern religions or add a bit of Judaism or Islam, and season with some ideas of their own.

 The result is a manmade religion, an idol of their own making.
+It’s being yoked with unbelievers.
 God is not pleased.

 The Bible warns us not to place God and idols under the same yoke.
 Don’t mix God with anything else.

 Read more in Peter’s book, Love is Patient (book 7 in the Dear Theophilus series).